nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
 Read more about :doc:`Authorization in the </authorization>`.